FAQ

 What’s the timetable for the European Press Prize?

-The European Press Prize will welcome entries from October 1, every year.
+The European Press Prize welcomes entries from October 1, every year.
 The entry deadline is mid-December.
-For the entries for the 2024 edition, this is December 15, 2023.
+For the entries for the 2025 edition, this is December 14, 2024.

-After the entry deadline, our Preparatory Committee will start going through entries – ordering translations, consulting observers from journalism university departments, foreign-based correspondents and trusted observers in order to reduce the number of entries to no more than six in each category.
-The shortlist they select, is being published under ‘Stories’ on our website.
+After the entry deadline, our Preparatory Committee will start going through entries – ordering translations, consulting observers from journalism university departments, foreign-based correspondents and trusted observers in order to eventually reduce the number of entries to no more than five in each category.
+The shortlist they select, is being published under ‘Stories’ on our website every year.

 Who is on the Preparatory Committee?

-The chairman of the PrepCom is Cristan Lupsa.
+The chairman of the PrepCom is Cristian Lupsa.
 He is joined by our other Preparatory Committee members.

 Their aim is to find a selection of the highest quality entries to pass on to the main judging panel.